Murtaza-001/AWS_Projects/Simple_powerOfmath_app/readme.md

 ## Description

-In this project, I built a cloud-based web application using a suite of AWS services to demonstrate scalability, flexibility, and serverless architecture.
+In this project, I built a PowerofMath web application using a suite of AWS services to demonstrate scalability, flexibility, and serverless architecture.
 The application integrates the following AWS services:

 - **Amazon DynamoDB**: A NoSQL database that serves as the backend data store for the application, providing low-latency data access and automatic scaling.
 - **AWS Lambda**: A serverless compute service that runs backend functions in response to events, allowing for highly scalable and cost-effective application logic without the need for managing servers.